carlos9917/weather-data-pipeline/README.md

     python ./visualization/run_dashboard.py # for the standard version python ./visualization/run_dashboard.py --dashboard_type "scatter" # for a scatter-point based display.
     ```
+    Note that in this last case only the corners of Europe are shown in the data for GFS,
+    since there only data for this region will be downloaded.
+For MET the domain includes
+    all Scandinavia and the baltics.

 ## 🔧 Configuration